 LUMN Investors Have Opportunity to Lead Lumen Technologies, Inc. Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).
+BENSALEM, Pa., April 4, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).

 Class Period: September 14, 2020 – February 7, 2023